jolin-io/WhereTraits.jl/docs/src/manual.md

   8. This function does not define any keyword arguments.

-3. The last complex looking function is `function foo(::WhereTraits.InternalState.TraitsSingleton)`.
-It again uses the `TraitsSingleton` to indicate that this is an internal detail of the traits syntax, however does not take any further arguments.
+3. The last complex looking function is `function foo(::WhereTraits.InternalState.TraitsDefSingleton)`.
+It again uses the `TraitsDefSingleton` to indicate that this is an internal detail of the traits syntax, however does not take any further arguments.
 Concretely, it defines the hidden state which is needed to correctly construct the outer and inner functions required to realise the extended dispatch of `@traits`.
 You don't have to understand it, still you hopefully get the feeling that everything is there.

 4. Finally there is `nothing` in order to prevent printing possibly confusing internal details.